Here is some information regarding the 3D effect inside our products;

 - What we at AMR / iFi call 3D Holographic Sound is based on this research and further refined, as well as extended to include speaker-based systems.

 - While controlled and shaped feeding of spatial information between channels forms the core of the AMR / iFi 3D Holographic sound system, compared to Bauer cross-feed and its descendents, be it Linkwitz, Headroom or Maier or recent digital implementations by a number of vendors (one which even stole our 3D label), the way and algorithms it is executed to differ quite radically.

-- So we prefer to leave the common ‘cross-feed’ designation strictly to Bauer cross-feed and derivatives and to use ‘3D Holographic’ for our rather radically different approach.
-And of course we have 3D for Headphones and 3D for speakers (nope, for speakers is also not cross-feed)
+- So we prefer to leave the common ‘cross-feed’ designation strictly to Bauer cross-feed and derivatives, and to use ‘3D Holographic’ for our rather radically different approach.
+And of course, we have 3D for Headphones and 3D for speakers.

 Link to our papers: https://ifi-audio.com/tech-notes/#tn-other